MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/manage-folders-and-rules-feature.md

    Default value: false

-Once this is enabled, Group owners can provide group members with the ability to create folders, rename folders, copy, move and delete messages.
+Once this is enabled, Group owners can provide group members with the ability to create folders, rename folders, copy, move, and delete messages by navigating to the group from Outlook > **Settings** > **Edit Group** > and select the option **All members will be able to create, edit, move, Copy and delete mail folders and rules within the group**.
 Group level member permission is handled by Group owners.

 > [!NOTE]
 > Admins can see the current value of the settings using `Get-OrganizationConfig` cmdlet.